 How does the CRU affect you?

-The Commission for Regulation of Utilities makes sure that energy suppliers comply to a certain set of standards when they’re dealing with you.
+The Commission for Regulation of Utilities makes sure that energy suppliers comply with a certain set of standards when they’re dealing with you.

 The CRU can also act in instances of non-compliance, so if companies are found mis-selling energy, they can be reprimanded for this.